 Being the World’s Poverty Capital (Brookings Institute, 2018) with more than half of its youth unemployed or underemployed (Nigerian Bureau of Statistics, 2019), Nigeria cannot continue to let education take the backseat.
 The Honourable Minister must champion the digital revolution in Nigeria’s public education sector to avert the impending doom.

-Checkout out PDF version below to see Implementation Workplan, Theory of Change, References, and Annex
+Checkout out the PDF version below to see the Implementation Workplan, Theory of Change, References, and Annex

 Just for fun, here’s what the Ivy League judges scored our memo below ^^